openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

 ### Binding the Issued Credential to the identifier of the End-User possessing that Credential {#credential-binding}

 Issued credential SHOULD be cryptographically bound to the identifier of the End-User who possesses the credential.
 Cryptographic binding allows the Verifier to verify during presentation that the End-User presenting a credential is the same End-User to whom it was issued.
-For non-cryptographic type of binding and credentials issued without any binding, see Implementations Considerations sections {#claim-based-binding} and {#no-binding}.
+For non-cryptographic type of binding and credentials issued without any binding, see Implementations Considerations sections (#claim-based-binding) and (#no-binding).

 Note that claims in the credential are usually about the End-User who possesses it, but can be about the other entity.

-For cryptographic binding, the Client has the following options to provide cryptographic binding material for a requested credential as defined in {#credential_request}:
+For cryptographic binding, the Client has the following options to provide cryptographic binding material for a requested credential as defined in (#credential_request):

 1. Provide proof of control alongside key material (`proof` that includes `sub_jwk` or `did`)
 1. Provide only proof of control without the key material (`proof` that does not include `sub_jwk` or `did`)

-For more details, see {#did-binding} in the Security Considerations Section.

 ### Credential Request {#credential_request}